 “Indeed, the number of months with Allah is twelve [lunar] months in the register of Allah [from] the day He created the heavens and the earth; of these, four are sacred.
 That is the correct religion, so do not wrong yourselves during them.”
 (At-Taubah 9:36).

-The specific mention of these months does not deny or reject the sanctity of remaining months, days and nights.
-The month of Ramadan is undeniably sacred and sanctified month in the Islamic year.
+The specific mention of these months does not deny or reject the sanctity of the remaining months, days, and nights.
+The month of Ramadan is undeniably a sacred and sanctified month in the Islamic year.
 The day of Arafah has its own honor and nobility.
 Lailat-ul-Qadar (the Night of Decree or Power) admittedly has its special merits and virtues.
-But these four months were particularly labeled as sanctified just for one reason that their sanctity and holiness was confirmed even by the polytheists of Makkak in pre-Islamic period.
+But these four months were particularly labeled as sanctified just for one reason their sanctity and holiness were confirmed even by the polytheists of Makkah in pre-Islamic period.

 It is Allah’s Month